phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 This interaction can only be accurately interpreted to mean that the client requested `http://www.example.com/some-identifier` to process an `application/json` request and it successfully responded with an `application/json` response. `application/json` offers intermediaries no semantic information about the content of the message besides how it's (de)serialized.

-To indicate the format and semantics of a PHTAL representation, the sender SHOULD identify a document that explains additional semantics using a "type" media type parameter.
+To indicate the format and semantics of a PHTAL representation, the sender SHOULD identify a document that explains additional semantics using a "profile" media type parameter.

 ~~~~
 POST http://www.example.com/some-identifier
-Content-Type: application/phtal+json;type="http://hl7.org/fhir/json-schema/Appointment"
+Content-Type: application/phtal+json;profile="http://hl7.org/fhir/json-schema/Appointment"
-Accept: application/phtal+json;type="http://hl7.org/fhir/json-schema/OperationOutcome"
+Accept: application/phtal+json;profile="http://hl7.org/fhir/json-schema/OperationOutcome"
 ~~~~

 ~~~~
 200 OK
-Content-Type: application/phtal+json;type="http://hl7.org/fhir/json-schema/OperationOutcome"```
+Content-Type: application/phtal+json;profile="http://hl7.org/fhir/json-schema/OperationOutcome"```
 ~~~~

 In contrast, this second interaction is perfectly clear.
 The client requested `http://www.example.com/some-identifier` to process a clinical Appointment request and it successfully responded with an OperationOutcome response that details the results of the processing.
-Intermediaries are able to parse and manipulate the message, perhaps defaulting values of the appointment request, or adding and/or removing links from the response, or maybe redirecting the message to different resources based on the type information.
+Intermediaries are able to parse and manipulate the message, perhaps defaulting values of the appointment request, or adding and/or removing links from the response, or maybe redirecting the message to different resources based on the profile information.

-The type parameter SHOULD be a dereferenceable URI that resolves to a document that appropriately describes the document type, e.g.: a DTD, XSD, JSON Schema, RAML Data Type, OpenAPI schema, etc..
+The profile parameter SHOULD be a dereferenceable URI that resolves to a document that appropriately describes the document profile, e.g.: a DTD, XSD, JSON Schema, RAML Data Type, OpenAPI schema, etc..
 RAML data types are used because of their ability to describe representations independent of their runtime media type, as well as supporting XSD and JSON Schema documents.

 ## Code-On-Demand